This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The best way to get to Kefalonia is by plane.
 There are plenty of direct flights from major European cities in the summer.
 Kefalonia’s airport is a 15-minute drive from Argostoli, the island’s capital.

-If you can’t find a direct flight to Kefalonia International Airport, the next best option is to book a flight to Athens and then continue to Kefalonia either by car or bus.
+If you can’t find a direct flight to Kefalonia International Airport, the next best option is to book a flight to Athens and then continue to Kefalonia either by car or KTEL bus.

 By Car & Ferry From Athens

-If you fly to Athens, rent a car at the airport and drive directly to Kyllini Port in the Peloponnese, where the ferries to Kefalonia depart from.
 The drive from Athens Airport to Kyllini Port takes about three and a half hours via the E94 and A8 Motorways, while the ferry ride from Kyllini to Poros Port on Kefalonia Island lasts about one hour and a half.

 By Bus & Ferry From Athens

 Alternatively, from Athens Airport, take Bus X93 to the Athens KTEL Bus Station, where the long-distance bus to Kefalonia departs.
-The KTEL bus ticket includes the Kyllini to Poros ferry ride.
-Check out the Kefalonia KTEL Bus schedule here.

 By Ferry

-Like all the Ionian Islands, Kefalonia is no longer connected to Piraeus, the largest port in Greece.
 By ferry, you can reach Kefalonia from the Greek mainland ports of Kyllini and Patras in Western Peloponnese or other Ionian Islands, like Zante (or Zakynthos).

 The ferry coming from Kyllini arrives at Poros port.
 The yellow-white ferry has Levante Ferries written on it in black letters.